PureAspiration/Valemporium/README.md

 <br>

     /deluser <username> <region>
-    Deletes login credentials from the database
+    Deletes login credentials from the database (ONLY use this command in DMs)

 <br>